Equations of tropical varieties: Abstract

 \section{Abstract}

 We introduce a scheme-theoretic enrichment of the principal objects of tropical geometry.
-Using a category of semiring schemes, we construct tropical hypersurfaces as schemes over idempotent semirings such as $\T = (\mathbb{R}\cup \{-\infty\}, \mathrm{max}, +)$ by realizing them as solution sets to explicit systems of tropical equations that are uniquely determined by tropical linear algebra.
+Using a category of semiring schemes, we construct tropical hypersurfaces as schemes over idempotent semirings such as $\T = (\mathbb{R}\cup \{-\infty\}, \mathrm{max}, +)$ by realizing them as solution sets to explicit systems of tropical equations that are uniquely determined by idempotent module theory.
 We then define a tropicalization functor that sends closed subschemes of a toric variety over a ring $R$ with non-archimedean valuation to closed subschemes of the corresponding tropical toric variety.
 Upon passing to the set of $\T$-points this reduces to Kajiwara-Payne's extended tropicalization, and in the case of a projective hypersurface we show that the scheme structure determines the multiplicities attached to the top-dimensional cells.
-By varying the valuation, these tropicalizations form algebraic families of $\T$-schemes parameterized by the analytification of $\spec R$.
+By varying the valuation, these tropicalizations form algebraic families of $\T$-schemes parameterized by a moduli space of valuations on $R$ that we construct.
 For projective subschemes, the Hilbert polynomial is preserved by tropicalization, regardless of the valuation.
 We conclude with some examples and a discussion of tropical bases in the scheme-theoretic setting.